rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 #### Memory Source

-A Memory source is a simple source comnponents that accepts a list.
+A Memory source is a simple source components that accepts a list.
 Use this component within your dataflow if you already have you collection or records available in memory.
-When you execute the flow, the memory destination will iterate throught the list and asynchronusly post record by record into the flow.
+When you execute the flow, the memory destination will iterate through the list and asynchronously post record by record into the flow.

 Example code: